 Trump suggests his plan for Gaza Strip is to ‘clean out the whole thing’

-(CNN) — President Donald Trump indicated Saturday that he had spoken with the king of Jordan about a potential plan to construct housing and move more than 1 million Palestinians from the Gaza Strip to other countries, a remarkable and unusual proposal from a sitting US president.
+(CNN) — President Donald Trump indicated Saturday that he had spoken with the king of Jordan about potentially building housing and moving more than 1 million Palestinians from Gaza to neighboring countries, a remarkable proposal from a sitting US president.

-Questioned about his earlier Saturday call with Jordan’s Abdullah II, Trump said he had asked the king to take additional Palestinians into his country.
+Trump said he asked Jordan’s Abdullah II, a key US partner in the region, to take in more Palestinians in a Saturday phone call.

 “I said to him that I’d love you to take on more, because I’m looking at the whole Gaza Strip right now and it’s a mess, it’s a real mess,” he told reporters aboard Air Force One.

+Jordan’s state news agency Petra reported the call with Trump, but made no mention of relocating Palestinians.
+The kingdom is already home to more than 2.39 million registered Palestinian refugees, according to the UN.

-Trump said he would like both Jordan and Egypt to house people and that he would speak to Egyptian President Abdel Fattah el-Sisi about the matter on Sunday.
+Trump said he would like both Jordan and Egypt – which borders the battered enclave – to house people, and that he would speak to Egyptian President Abdel Fattah el-Sisi about the matter on Sunday.

 “You’re talking about a million and a half people, and we just clean out that whole thing,” Trump said, adding that there have been centuries-long conflicts in the region.

-The president said that the potential housing “could be temporary” or “could be long term.”
+The president, a former property developer, said that the potential housing “could be temporary” or “could be long-term.”

+As well as killing tens of thousands of people, the 15-month war between Israel and Hamas has reduced much of Gaza to rubble.
+Israeli airstrikes have damaged or destroyed around 60 per cent of buildings, including schools and hospitals, and around 92 per cent of homes, according to the UN.

+Approximately 90% of Gazans have been displaced, and many residents have been forced to move repeatedly, some more than 10 times, according to the UN.

 Trump also confirmed he had lifted a Biden-era hold on the provision of 2,000-pound bombs for Israel.